use-the-fork/snowblower/options.md

-Whether to enable MySQL process and expose utilities\.
+Whether to enable MySQL  service\.